-- Exchange Server 2016: The name of the service file is IDMPowerShellService.exe. - Exchange Server 2013: The name of the service file is IDMPowerShellService.exe. - Exchange Server 2010: The name of the service file is IDMEx2010Service.exe.
+- Exchange Server 2019: The name of the service file is IDMPowerShellService.exe. - Exchange Server 2016: The name of the service file is IDMPowerShellService.exe. - Exchange Server 2013: The name of the service file is IDMPowerShellService.exe. - Exchange Server 2010: The name of the service file is IDMEx2010Service.exe.
 However, on Windows Server 2012, you must use IDMPowerShellService instead of IDMEx2010Service.